chinweokwu/Ruby_Capstone_TeleBot/README.md

 - Telegram Bot API
 - Rapid Quotes API

+## To Get Started
+- To get started, first install ruby in your system. you can read the [Documentation](https://www.ruby-lang.org/en/documentation/installation/)

 ## How to Install

-- Install Ruby in your system.
-To install Ruby, you can read the [Documentation](https://www.ruby-lang.org/en/documentation/installation/)
-- Download it as a [Zip File](https://github.com/peterrobert/Telegram_motivation_bolt.git).
-If you have installed Git in your system, you can clone it using **git clone** command.
+- Download it as a [Zip File](https://github.com/chinweokwu/Ruby_Capstone_TeleBot/tree/telebot_branch).
+- If you have installed Git in your system, you can clone it using **git clone** command.
 - For Windows users, open Command Prompt and run:
     ```console
     C:\>cd Ruby_Capstone_TeleBot folder